trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

     text, token counts, streaming final usage, and rate-limit mapping.
 The local provider layer-construction cleanup is complete; remaining provider work is adapter/parity work, not `Layer.succeed` cleanup.
-  - The next provider PR should add a small `effect/unstable/ai/LanguageModel` to TrustGraph `LlmProvider` adapter and prove it with fake `LanguageModel` parts before migrating Claude.
+  - The `effect/unstable/ai/LanguageModel` to TrustGraph `LlmProvider` adapter baseline is complete.
+The next provider PR should migrate Claude through that adapter with provider-specific parity tests.
 Direct OpenAI, Azure, and OpenAI-compatible swaps are no-ops until Responses-vs-Chat-Completions parity is proven.
   - FalkorDB scoped lifecycle is complete for triples query/store.
 Use the